How to register your Ocean Signal PLB1 – country by country

 A PLB1 may only be used at sea.

-The user must first apply for an MMSI number so that the PLB1 can be registered in the same way as an EPIRB.
-The details, together with the customer’s personal information including social security number, are then programmed into the PLB1 by the supplier before delivery.
-The user must then create an account and register their device with the IBRD (International Beacon Registration Database).
+The user must first apply for an MMSI number for the PLB1 to be registered in the same way as an EPIRB.
+The data, along with the customer's details including personal identification number, is then programmed into the PLB1 by the supplier before delivery.
+The user creates an account and registers their unit with the IBRD (International Beacon Registration Database).

 Norway

-A PLB1 may be used both at sea and on land.
+A PLB1 may be used at sea and on land.

-The user must apply for a permit to use a PLB1.
-The user must then create an account and register their device with the IBRD (International Beacon Registration Database).
+The user applies for a permit to use a PLB1.
+The user creates an account and registers their unit with the IBRD (International Beacon Registration Database).

-If you want to know what applies in other countries or learn more about the regulations for emergency beacons, visit: Handbook of Beacon Regulations
+If you want to know what applies to other countries or delve deeper into the regulations for emergency beacons, you can visit: Handbook of Beacon Regulations

-• Have the PLB1 unit’s HEX-ID ready (found on the device label).
+• Have the PLB1 unit's HEX-ID at hand (found on the unit's label).

-• Provide emergency contacts who can confirm your position in case of an alert.
+• Provide contact persons who can confirm your position in case of an alarm.

-• Update your registration if you change address, phone number, or usage area.
+• Update the registration if you change address, phone number, or area of use.

-Registering your PLB1 is not just a requirement – it is a lifesaving action.
-Make sure your device is properly registered before setting out on any adventure!
+Registering your PLB1 is not just a requirement – it's a life-saving measure.
+Make sure your unit is correctly registered before you embark on your adventures!